-Join our passionate guides for a fascinating tour of the Abbotsford Convent.
-On the tour you will discover the diverse history of the Convent; from its use as a meeting point for the Kulin Nation, to its days as a convent when the Good Shepherd Sisters ran a closed monastic site for over a century, and how it came to be the leading arts, culture and education community it is today.
-Living memories have been collected from former residents and caretakers of the land, which our lovely volunteer tour guides share as you explore hidden pockets of the Convent.
+Guided Social History Tours run on selected Sundays at 2pm.
+Our volunteer guide are passionate about sharing the history of this culturally significant precinct.
+Discover the diverse history of the Convent: from its use as a meeting point for the Kulin Nation; to its days as a closed monastic site; to its establishment as an arts, culture and education community.
+Living memories have been collected from former residents and caretakers of the land, which volunteers share during the tours.

 Tours in French and Art Tours are available by appointment.

 Abbotsford Convent App

 See what’s on and make the most of your visit to Australia’s largest multi-arts precinct.
 The Abbotsford Convent app is a way-finding tool for our visitors and includes a self-guided social history tour.